From the editors of Khodorkovsky.com:

 “Abuse of power in Russian politics has been allowed to flourish too long.
 We need to modernise our economy, build a genuine civil society, end legal nihilism and stamp out corruption.
 We need to do this to build a better life for our children and our children’s children, and for the country we love to prosper and to be engaged usefully in a changed and changing world.”

-These words not only articulate the demands and desires of the growing protest movement in Russia, but also reflect the personal philosophy to which Khodorkovsky has irreversibly committed his life, at the cost of his own freedom.
+These words not only articulate the demands and desires of the growing protest movement in Russia, but also reflect the personal philosophy to which Khodorkovsky has irreversibly committed his life, at the cost of a decade of his own freedom.

 Click here to read more from Khodorkovsky in the media.